okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 * [app integration instance was generated in the OIN Wizard](#generate-the-instance-for-the-idp-flow)
 * the test end user was [assigned to the integration](#assign-test-users-to-your-integration-instance)

-To test the SP-initiated flow with a sign-on page:
+To test the SP-initiated flow with a sign-in page:

 1. Open a new Incognito window in your browser.
-1. Navigate to the app sign-on page.
+1. Navigate to the app sign-in page.
-1. Take any action required on the sign-on page to initiate the sign-on process.
+1. Take any action required on the sign-in page to initiate the sign-in process (such as clicking a sign-in button)
 1. Sign in with Okta credentials for the test end user.
 1. Confirm that you've successfully signed in to the app.
     > **Note**: If you have multiple apps in the OIN catalog, verify that you've signed in to the correct app.
 1. Sign out of your app.
-1. Verify that you're able to sign out and are redirected to the sign-on page.
+1. Verify that you're able to sign out and are redirected to the sign-in page.

 ### How to test the JIT feature